GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 Electron lets apps choose whether the Chromium sandbox should be enabled to protect against malicious content even in the process of a bug in the renderer process that allows malicious code execution. **70% of apps disable the sandbox.**

-Context isolation provides a security boundary between the preload script and the web content. **54% of apps disable enable context isolation.**
+Context isolation provides a security boundary between the preload script and the web content. **54% of apps disable context isolation.**

 Node.js integration has been previously discussed and is a significant security risk. **50% of apps enable Node.js integration.**